binshops/laravel-blog/README.md

 ## After Upgrade to 7.2.x
 - run `php artisan vendor:publish --provider="WebDevEtc\BlogEtc\BlogEtcServiceProvider"`

 ## Version History
+- 7.2.0
+    - adds sub-category functionality to blog
-- 7.2.1                 - adds reading progress bar feature (if you upgrade, re-publish config file and view files)
+    - adds reading progress bar feature (if you upgrade, re-publish config file and view files)
-- 7.2.0                 - adds sub-category functionality to blog
 - 7.1.8                 - ability to remove images from posts (this feature does not work for old posts)
 - 7.1.7                 - updates CKEditor
 - 7.1.5                 - minor fix for recent posts